Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

-Consider $G$ groups of items within which are uniformly likely to be sampled to be compared, but are never compared across groups.
-As a baseline, one can run inference on each group separately.
-On the other hand, we propose running inference on all the $G$ groups jointly.
-The hope is that what a user preferred in a group of ``cars" might help us in inferring what the same user prefers in a group of ``phones''.
+where $(a)$ follows from Eq. \eqref{eq:L_alone} and assuming $\Theta^*_k,\bar\Theta_k$ are sub-matrices restricted to the columns in group $k$.
+Thus the estimation errors when running joint inference and separate inference for each group are of the order of $O_G(1)$ and $O_G(\sqrt{G})$ respectively.
+That is, a user's preference in one group of items will be useful in inferring the same user's preference in another group of items.
 We illustrate this gain of joint inference in Figure \ref{fig:graph_errVG}.
 Concretely, the sampling graph $\cG$ has $G$ groups where each component is a complete graph and $d_1=d_2=360$, $r=4$, $\bb=5.0$, $n=2^{14}$.
-Figure \ref{fig:graph_errVG} plots the errors vs.~$G$, when all the groups are solved together (labelled as LMSE and MSE) or separately (labelled as LMSE Alone and MSE Alone) using our algorithm.
-We see that solving the components together keep the error relatively similar as the number of groups increase, but if we are solving the groups separately the error increases with number of groups.
+Figure \ref{fig:graph_errVG} plots the L-RMSE (RMSE) $= {\Fnorm{(\Theta - \hTheta) L^{1/2}}}/{\sqrt{d_1}}\; ({\Fnorm{(\Theta - \hTheta)}}/{\sqrt{d_1\,d_2}})$ errors vs.~$G$, when all the groups are solved together (labelled as LMSE and MSE) or when the groups are solved separately (labelled as LMSE Alone and MSE Alone) using our algorithm.
+We see that solving the components together keeps the error relatively similar as the number of groups increase, but if we solve the groups separately the error increases with number of groups, although it is at a lower rate than predicted by the upper bound.